CRITTERBASE

 "At a time when human impact on marine ecosystems is increasing, their understanding, management and protection are of great importance.
 Scientists, decision makers, and the public therefore need a versatile tool to compile, synthesize, and manage data on marine biota in a transparent, efficient, and understandable manner with high quality assurance.
 To this end, the CRITTERBASE ecological information system is being further developed and linked to NFDI4Biodversity."

-About CRITTERBASE
+Über CRITTERBASE

-• Collector App (client, back-end)
+• Collector App (Client, Backend)

 • Data Space

-• Analyst App (server, front-end)
+• Analyst App (Web Service, Frontend)

 Critterbase_Architecture_New_Logo